 2. Geolocation notifications

-Thanks to geolocation, you can notify your users about local events, weather updates, and finding available restaurants and other tourist attractions in a given area.
+Thanks to geolocation, you can notify your users about local events or weather updates and available restaurants and other tourist attractions in a given area.
 Location-based notifications are sent when users enter or exit a specific area.
 They are great for weather, travel, and hotel apps.

-For example, Apple’s Weather app’s push notifications can notify users about weather conditions in a given area, and Starbucks sends discounts when users are near one of their stores.
+For example, Apple Weather app's push notifications can notify users about weather conditions in a given area, and Starbucks sends discounts when users are near one of their stores.

 3. Catch-up notifications